secretgraph/secretgraph/README.md

 It is expected that secretgraph runs behind a reverse proxy which cares for caching (for optimal performance) or the client (e.g. a browser) understands the cache directives.
 By default the included nginx can be used (it has no cache activated).

+The best way to have a good performance is to avoid serverside decryption (decrypt get parameter).
+And in case someone abuses it, to simply disable it.
+The client is not affected (urls are parsed internally so the decrypt get parameter is neglectable).
+Note: the decrypt parameter is required for some proxy stuff (serving media or other non text files) and transfers

 # TODO